-In other companies I’ve worked in in the past, for example, when I was at the Tate Gallery, the kind of programmes you put on have a direct impact on the audience you get and art should be for everyone.
+In other companies I’ve worked in, for example, when I was at the Tate Gallery, the kind of programmes you put on have a direct impact on the audience you get and art should be for everyone.
 To build art that’s going to attract everyone, again, you really need that insight into what people are interested in, what’s going to make them feel comfortable to walk through the door of that gallery, and very much to draw on that diversity of thinking and ideas to create something that’s going to really impact as many people as possible.

 So generally, no matter where you’re working, by having a diversity of people working for you, you get the best out of people.
-They’re more productive, more engaged and more innovative.
+They’re more productive, more engaged, and more innovative.
 And you’re going to be able to do better for your customers, which is ultimately why more diverse companies tend to be far more profitable.

 Fujitsu has always prided itself on being human-centric, which is a funny Japanese-influenced word we use to say that we want to make things that work really well for people.
 We’re genuinely a very responsible business that is committed to looking at a positive impact on society.

 Given that we are a responsible business, diversity and inclusion naturally had to be part of that approach.
-A few years ago we certainly came to a realisation that we needed to do far more around diversity, not just doing “the right thing” but being one of the best companies for diversity and inclusion.
+A few years ago we came to a realisation that we needed to do far more around diversity, not just doing “the right thing” but being one of the best companies for diversity and inclusion.
 That’s when my role was first created and we started to work on this in a really strategic way.

 What I find interesting is we’re not perfect yet.
 We’ve got a long way to go to create an environment where diversity is really self-evident in every aspect of our organisation and our business activity.
 We have made leaps and bounds over the past 3 years so if any of the companies and the people you are speaking to are at the beginning of their journey, it can feel really daunting.
 But if you have a genuine commitment to enhancing diversity and inclusion, you can make progress really quickly.